NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

     void SimAirLoopHVACDOAS
-			(std::string const &CompName,   // Name of the unitary engine driven heat pump system bool const FirstHVACIteration, // TRUE if 1st HVAC simulation of system time step int const AirLoopDOASNum,          // air loop index int &CompIndex                 // Index to AirLoopHAVCDOAS
+			(std::string const &CompName,   // Name of the unitary engine driven heat pump system bool const FirstHVACIteration, // TRUE if 1st HVAC simulation of system time step int &CompIndex                 // Index to AirLoopHAVCDOAS
     )

-#####GetInput
+#####GetAirLoopDOASInput

 Read an input file and assign inputs of 3 new proposed objects to variables and structs.

-        static void getInput();
+        static void getAirLoopDOASInput();

-#####Init
+#####InitAirLoopDOAS

-Initialize values without changes at the current iteration before calculation.
-At the same time, this function will process some data only once, when some information is not available during input process by calling GetInput.
-For example, Sizing calculation will be embedded in this function after calling OAControllerProps::SizeOAController to get required outdoor ventilation flow rate.
+Initialize values without changes at each time step before calculation.
+At the same time, this function will process some data only once, when some information is not available during input process by calling GetAirLoopDOASInput.

-        static void init();
+        static void initAirLoopDOAS();

 #####CalcAirLoopDOAS